 …and then the second coat after that.
 Depending on what pattern your mug or teacup has and what color paint you use, you might need anywhere from one to three coats.

-I chose cactuses because the teacups don’t any drainage, and cactuses can withstand harsher conditions than some other plants can.
+I chose cactuses because the teacups don’t have any drainage and I didn’t want to risk drilling holes.
+And cactuses can withstand harsher conditions than some other plants can.
 Plus, I just thought the prickly cactuses would look awesome in dainty teacups.

 I love these and am so happy I was able to incorporate part of this tea set into my decor.
 I know Uncle Clay would love that I made them my own. 🙂